What we do

 Manager of retail boutique, standing in the shop, smiling and giving thumbs up.

-SUSE aims to be a centre of excellence for supported employment in Scotland, improving the quality of services, leading on research and innovation and developing a skilled workforce that can tackle the Disability Employment Gap.
+SUSE aims to be a centre of excellence for Supported Employment in Scotland, improving the quality of services, leading on research and innovation and developing a skilled workforce that can tackle the Disability Employment Gap.
 Our organisation not only advocates for disabled jobseekers or those with long-term conditions, but also creates a space for practitioners to come together to learn, share and develop, as well as working with employers, funders and policy makers to promote the supported employment model.

 Why Our Work is Needed